xartaiusx/Mobile-Game-Concept/README.md

 Mobile Game Concept

-A Unity-based action RPG prototype for mobile, featuring class-based characters, AI-driven enemies, loot systems, and modular gameplay systems.
+A Unity-based rhythm-action RPG prototype for mobile, featuring class-based characters, AI-driven enemies, loot systems, and modular gameplay systems.
 Built as both a vertical slice prototype and a foundation for full-scale development.

 ---